distributed tracing

 8. Support for OpenTelemetry standards

-Evaluate these factors against your specific needs and constraints to choose the most suitable tool for your organization.
+Evaluate these factors against your needs and constraints to choose the most suitable tool for your organization.

 What is distributed tracing and why is it important for microservices?